Used with Your Lock Your Bike is Even More Secure. Forgot Your Lock, You are Still Covered (for most thefts)

 Designed For Quick Stops

 I often would go on bike rides with no plans to stop and not carrying a lock.
 In spite of that, I kept running into times where I wanted to stop for a minute - bathroom break, run in a convenience mart, or just pick up that one item I needed at the store.
 I'd run in and hope my bike was still there when I returned.
+Quick Stop made my bike safer for long stops when used with a U Lock AND convenient for doing quick stops.

 How it Works